shelost/Gallery/src/posts/palace.md

 LLMs can now read your research paper, spreadsheet, or essay — and give detailed feedback based on the amalgamated preferences of all of humanity latent within its training dataset.

-**I believe that the future economy will be overseen be a centralized AI model, which will facilitate all economic interactions based on its own judgment.**
+**I believe that the future economy will be overseen by a centralized AI model, which will facilitate all economic interactions based on its own judgment.**

 For convenience, let's call this omniscient AI system **"the Orb"**.
 The Orb's training dataset wille be a universal repository of all work output produced by both humans and AI.